ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## ACE Token Revocation List Parameters Registry ## {#iana-token-revocation-list}

-This specification establishes the "ACE Token Revocation List Parameters" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
-The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+IANA is asked to establish the "ACE Token Revocation List Parameters" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

+The registry uses the "Expert Review" registration procedure {{RFC8126}}.
 Expert Review guidelines are provided in {{review}}.
 It should be noted that, in addition to the Expert Review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are: